X1pe0/Nitro-Giveaway-Game-PHP/README.md

 * Shared usernames.
 If two users have the same username; nothing is implemented to ensure duplication.
 A simple parse of cookies can be added to ensure strict client uploaded data.
 (If you decide to add this, basic discord auth can be implemented to sign in via discord.)
 * Ensure your on a higher version of PHP then 5.2 to mitigate against CVE-2007-3806.
 When a user wins, glob is used to explode the dir of users to list players.
 (Also a potental RCE to break out of glob/path traversal.
 Patched using "htmlspecialchars".)
 * Enable mod_security within Apache if you choose to use this script.
 As stated before, this code is at a novice level.
 I won't be updating this code as this script is several years old when I was new to PHP.
 #### As it stands, this script is pretty “safe” to upload on a web server and run as is.
 Just ensure you have the newest version of PHP and expect jank experiences.
+Side note, why all the documentation for a borderline shitty script?
+I just would like to ensure whoever is downloading this for their discord server/to tinker with understands how to stay safe and knows of the potential risks of old code from a foreign computer.
+Stay safe out there, don’t get shell’d :).
 ## Screenshots
 #### Menu
 ![](https://nabyte.com/imgs/96ada819c77a66e029ac6559d938b4fb8ba96e7e1.png)